The "Best of Two" Transmitter

 Evan's comments on this TX

 Finally, here is the Best transmitter on my website!
-This TX brings together the best of the Goldberg and the indicator tube from the Tuning Eye TX.
+This TX brings together the best of the best.

 This is a powerful little transmitter.
 It sounds sharp and beautiful.
-I chose the Goldberg oscillator because of it's ability to modulate so well.
+I originally chose to use the 6GY6 pentode as the oscillator.
+I chose this tube because of it's ability to modulate so well.
+The oscillator is connected using a variation of the Colpits oscillator.
 I also brought over the 6E2 tuning eye which I believe adds a little fun to the TX.

-On this model I used a 6HM5 triode as an audio input tube.
+On this TX, I use a 6HM5 triode as an audio input tube.
 (A 6HQ5 will also work.)
 This tube has an amplification factor of 80 which is better than many other triodes.
-Using a triode is simpler than using the 12AT7 configured as it is in the Goldberg TX.
+Using a triode is simpler than using the 12AT7 as configured in the Goldberg TX.
 Frankly, other than the secondary input found on the 12AT7, which allows you to decrease the modulation by applying a little feedback, the 6HM5 works just as well.
 (This Goldberg feature really went unused, though it worked as intended.)
+My coupling capacitors surrounding the 6HM5 are a bit tight, because I am listening to Old Time Radio dialog.
+If you plan on listening to music, increasing the value of C44 to .02 might be the best option.

 You will notice that the Goldberg power supply has been used here, though it has been simplified.
 It's still a split bi-polar power supply, but I removed the various power supply stages you see on my previous prints.
 On this TX I use the negative voltage to provide negative bias to the grid of the RF Output tube.